What are Number Bonds? Easy Guide for Parents and Teachers

 Year 1 Requirements

 Children should be able to show and use both number bonds and their related subtraction facts up to 20 in their first year to have a strong grip.
-According to the curriculum standards, students should be able to memorize and use these bonds to 10 and 20 in different ways even without number bonds worksheets .
+According to the curriculum standards, students should be able to memorise and use these bonds to 10 and 20 in different ways, even without number bonds worksheets.
 For example, if a child knows that 9 + 7 = 16, they should also know that 16 – 7 = 9 and 16 – 9 = 7.

 Year 2 Requirements